star-dev-real/Gmail-Bruteforce/README.md

 ## Warning!
 •This is unethical and illeagal
-•I am not responsible for any misuse or harm caused by this script •You are responsible for your own actions
+\n•I am not responsible for any misuse or harm caused by this script
+\n•You are responsible for your own actions
 •EDUCATION PURPOSES ONLY!